-Procuring large commercial construction loans is extremely difficult, time-consuming, complex, tedious, requires a high-level of expertise and experience, and we absolutely love them!
+Procuring large commercial construction loans is extremely difficult, time-consuming, complex, tedious, and requires a high-level of expertise and experience.
+But we absolutely love them!
 Assets America® is one of very few commercial lenders that has the knowledge and background to arrange substantial commercial construction loans and construction financing.
-Our loans start at $5 million with virtually no upper limit.
+Our loans start at a minimum of $20 million, with virtually no upper limit.

-One of the distinguishing characteristics of commercial building construction is that the physical building has not yet been constructed, so initially, the full and final collateral does not yet exist.
-Therefore, the lender makes only partial construction loan disbursements, which of course the lender monitors very carefully.
-Prior to release of the subsequent construction disbursement, the construction lender will verify that the last disbursement was properly used to cover the intended construction expenses and that all lien waivers have been received.
+One of the distinguishing characteristics of commercial building construction is that the physical building has not yet been constructed.
+In other words, the full and final collateral does not exist yet.
+Therefore, the lender makes only partial construction loan disbursements.
+Of course, the lender monitors these disbursements very carefully.
+Prior to the release of subsequent construction disbursements, the construction lender verifies that the borrower properly used the last disbursement for the intended construction expenses.
+The lender also checks that the borrower submitted all lien waivers.
 Our construction funding sources consider many factors when underwriting a commercial construction loan, including the developer’s track record, the proposed development’s proforma, and so forth.

-It takes a high-end brokerage, with literally decades of experience, like Assets America® to handle the extremely detailed and complex documentation needed for approval and funding of high-end commercial construction loans.
+It takes a high-end brokerage with decades of experience, like Assets America®, to handle the extremely detailed and complex documentation.
+Importantly, this is essential for the approval and funding of high-end commercial construction loans.

 Purposes and Types of Commercial Construction Loans

 Different types of commercial construction loans are available for a variety of purposes.

 Commercial construction loans enable borrowers to build new commercial properties.
 They can also reconstruct, rehabilitate or upgrade existing commercial properties.
 If you scroll through the Lines of Business dropdown menu (above), you’ll see the numerous applications for commercial construction loans.
 They include: